Custom Insoles vs Off-the-Shelf Insoles: What's the Real Difference?

 Saturday, May 30, 2026

 Have you ever bought a pair of insoles from a pharmacy, worn them for a few weeks, and found yourself back at square one with the same foot pain?
-If so, you are in good company.
+If so, you're in good company — it's one of the most common stories we hear from new patients at Foot Factor.
 The insole market is crowded with options that promise relief, and the gap between what most of them deliver and what your feet actually need is often significant.
-Understanding the real difference between custom insoles vs off the shelf insoles helps you make a smarter decision, spend your money more effectively, and avoid the cycle of temporary fixes that never quite solve the problem.
+Understanding the real difference between custom insoles and off-the-shelf insoles helps you make a smarter decision, spend your money more effectively, and avoid the cycle of temporary fixes that never quite solve the problem.

 What Are Off-the-Shelf Insoles?